 Record a Response

-Many laptops and tablets come equipped with a built-in camera.
+Many laptops and tablets also come equipped with a built-in camera.
 Easy access to a camera can provide a new opportunity for students to respond to what they’ve read.
 They can use the camera to record a short response to the book, or use an app like ChatterPix Kids or Tellagami to create a 30-second clip about their favorite part.
 These shareable creations might become part of a digital reading journal or something that is uploaded to a class blog.

 - In 140 characters or less, tell one thing that surprised you in this book.

-- Snap a picture and write a caption for a faux-Instagram account showing your reaction to the ending of this book.
+- Snap a picture and then write a caption for a faux-Instagram account showing your reaction to the ending of this book.

 You’ll create an opportunity for students to connect their classwork to popular real-world platforms.